The Orbital Eccentricity--Radius Distribution for Warm, Single Planets in TESS: Abstract

 \section{Abstract}

-We characterize the radius-dependent eccentricity distribution of 347 warm ($P = 8$--$200$~days) systems with only one transiting planetary candidate identified during Sectors 1--69 of the \tess{} mission.
+We characterize the radius-dependent observed transiting eccentricity distribution of 219 warm ($P = 8$--50~days) systems with only one transiting planetary candidate identified during Sectors 1--69 of the \tess{} mission.
 Using the ``photoeccentric effect'' in a hierarchical Bayesian framework, we first model the population using discrete planetary size bins (sub-Neptunes, sub-Saturns, and Jovians).
 We then develop a continuous mixture model with weights governed by a logistic sigmoid function of radius.
 We find that the warm-single population is best described by two components: a dominant low-eccentricity mode ($\langle e_{\rm low}\rangle=$ \muOne) and a secondary dynamically excited mode ($\langle e_{\rm high}\rangle=$ \muTwo).
 The fraction of planets belonging to this high-eccentricity component increases strongly with planet radius, characterized by a transition at a break radius of $R_{\rm br}=$ \Rbr{} $R_\oplus$.
 This trend places warm sub-Saturns predominantly on the same low-eccentricity track as sub-Neptunes.
-In contrast, warm Jovians (8--16$\,R_\oplus$) are frequently eccentric, with $59_{-13}^{+13}\%$ of the population in the high eccentricity mode.
-We detect this bimodality at $>4\sigma$, providing statistically significant evidence that warm gas giants are sculpted by two distinct pathways, or a single mechanism with subsequent eccentricity excitation.
-Finally, we identify a non-negligible tail of highly eccentric sub-Neptunes (1--4$\,R_\oplus$), which comprise $14.9_{-6.5}^{+5.1}\%$ of the population, consistent with excitation by non-transiting external companions.
+In contrast, warm Jovians (8--16$\,R_\oplus$) are frequently eccentric, with $65_{-12}^{+13}\%$ of the population in the high eccentricity mode.
+Under the assumption of a two-component model, we see tentative evidence for a bimodal Jovian distribution at ${\sim}$2.7$\sigma$.
+Finally, we identify a non-negligible tail of highly eccentric sub-Neptunes (1--4$\,R_\oplus$), which comprise $16.2_{-6.4}^{+5.2}\%$ of the population, consistent with excitation by non-transiting external companions.

 \keywords{}